 Some items in the Costco bakery are better deals than others.
 By knowing which products provide the most bang for your buck, and which bakery items can be “hacked” for even MORE savings, you’ll be way ahead of the game.
-Here are 7 such bakery hacks that will make you feel like a Costco genius.
+Here are 7 bakery hacks that will make you feel like a Costco genius.

 1. The Famous $50 Wedding Cake Hack